osbox68/Repo/04-Front-End/07-JavaScript-Plugins/04-Stimulus/README.md

 Let's say we want to add a **second** button, which will play another sound.
 Also we would like that second button to actually have another text, to be more meaningful.

-In a nutshell, we would like to implement our own [Button Playground](https://www.myinstants.com/).

-OK, let's start with some HTML:
+Let's start with some HTML:

 ```html
 <div data-controller="zelda">